Best Sales Navigator Scraping Tools (2026): Comparison & Reviews

 Here’s our review of the 6 main cookie-based Sales Navigator scraping tools:

-Comment Best price-to-performance ratio Too high bounce rate Too high bounce rate Good solution but pricey Affordable but too constrained Read the special mention below
+Comment High bounce rate Good solution but pricey Affordable but too constrained Read the special mention below

 While Vayne does not find emails, it deserves a special mention.
 Sales Navigator limits searches to 2,500 results per query, so larger searches must be split into smaller batches using additional filters.
 Vayne simplifies this process by automatically splitting large searches (up to 15,000 results) into 2,500-result batches.
 Caveat: when doing this automatic splitting, Vayne may occasionally lose a small portion of leads (~5%).